 Scope of Drone Surveillance: A Flight across Limits

-Once an inaccessible device, drone has lately emerged as a novel appliance that can be used at various dangerous zones as well as for commercial purposes.
-With its rise among different applications across industries, drone technology has also marked a niche in surveillance capabilities.
-Having said, the technology has enveloped drone surveillance applications in law enforcement, geospatial use cases, weather forecasting, and even vacuuming up ocean waste.
+What was once an inaccessible device-drone has now emerged as a novel appliance that can be used at various dangerous zones as well as for commercial purposes.
+In tandem with its rise among different applications across industries, drone technology has also marked a niche in surveillance capabilities.
+Therefore, the technology has enveloped drone surveillance applications in law enforcement, geospatial use cases, weather forecasting, and even vacuuming up ocean waste.

-In this article, we look at some of drone technology applications including, but not limited to, the aforementioned sections and the future of drone surveillance as well.
+Lets’ look into some of the applications of drone technology including, but not limited to, the aforementioned sections and the future of drone surveillance as well.

 The drone industry has witnessed a rapid expansion in the last couple of years, and increased use of UAVs across sectors such as agriculture, mining, construction, resource identification and surveying.
 Looking forward to the future, drone surveillance business is likely to get a boost in its demands and deployment across different sectors.
 According to a study of UnearthInsight, it predicts that the Indian market of drones at the commercial end use is expected to mark USD 1 billion by 2020.
 In the near future, let’s expect that drone-based solutions will be explored across various industries in both commercial as well as non-commercial sectors.